What makes Children Smile?

 Research has revealed it’s still the simple pleasures in life that make our children smile.
 Pulling silly faces (44%), reading stories (28%) and playing hide and seek (27%) remain the best and simplest ways of putting a smile on a child’s face, said the survey of 1,000 parents and children.

 According to Wrigley Extra, children smile up to 400 times a day!
 Wow, that is a lot – even though that is surprising to hear, when you think about it does seem right.
 E and J are always smiling and it is the simple things that make them smile the most.

 The research commissioned by Wrigley’s Extra®, spoke to children and their parents about what makes them smile to mark the launch of its own storybook, The Lost Smile.

-E absolutely loves stories, she likes a good bedtime story and she also enjoys reading some books herself.
-So when we were offered the chance to receive a new book, The Lost Smile, as part of the new Wrigley’s Extra Smile Back Project, I was interested to know more about the project and see what the book was all about.
+E absolutely loves books.
+She likes a good bedtime story and also enjoys reading some books herself.
+So when I was asked if I would like receive a new book, I accepted.
+The Lost Smile, as part of the new Wrigley’s Extra Smile Back Project.
+I was particularly keen to know more about the project and to see what the book was all about.

 The story is easy to read and E manages to read some of the words herself but she really enjoys the story being read to her before bedtime and it really does make her smile.